MapsPeople/docs/src/ios/v3/getting-started/new-project.md

 * `cd <path-to-project>`
 * Run the `pod install` command.
 This will install the APIs specified in the `Podfile`, along with any dependencies they may have.
 * Close Xcode, and then open (double-click) your project's *.xcworkspace* file to launch Xcode.
 From this time onwards, you must use the *.xcworkspace* file to open the project.

+### Install MapsIndoors Manually

+Since MapsIndoors is dependent on [Google Maps iOS SDK](https://developers.google.com/maps/documentation/ios-sdk/overview), you must also install this SDK, either [manually](https://developers.google.com/maps/documentation/ios-sdk/start#install-manually), [using Carthage](https://developers.google.com/maps/documentation/ios-sdk/start#use-carthage) or [using CocoaPods](https://developers.google.com/maps/documentation/ios-sdk/start#use-cocoapods).
+You should use [Google Maps iOS version 4.2.0](https://dl.google.com/dl/cpdc/870a9df85dbcbadc/GoogleMaps-4.2.0.tar.gz) since MapsIndoors >=3.30.0 is linked against this version.

+When the Google Maps installation is completed, go through these steps to install MapsIndoors:

+* Download and unzip the latest MapsIndoors.xcframework.
+* Drag and drop the framework into your XCode project.
+In the dialog that pops up, choose “Copy items if needed” and make sure the framework is added to the correct target.
+* Right click the imported framework and click "Show in Finder".
+* Locate ios-arm64 > MapsIndoors.framework > Resources > MapsIndoors.bundle, and drag this into your project as well.
+This time, make sure to uncheck “Copy items if needed”.
+*

+## Add your API Credentials

 * Add your credentials to your `AppDelegate.swift`
   1. Add the following import statements: